 Physical and Psychological Benefits of Gardening

 Gardening is a physical activity.
 But why do people like gardening?
 With all the movements that you will have in executing your gardening chores, you burn a sufficient calorie.
 This work helps to keep your body fit and even lose weight.
 Medical experts recommend gardening for those who are battling with high blood pressure.
 Gardening has psychological benefits, too.
-There are scientific pieces of evidence has shown that gardening is beneficial, especially for those people who suffer from anxiety and depression.
+There are scientific pieces of evidence that have shown that gardening is beneficial, especially for those people who suffer from anxiety and depression.
 It offers practical and therapeutic and natural experiences for them and helps them improve their mental state.
 This activity enables them to forget the world and its cares for a few hours.

 Connecting and Giving Back to Nature

 Gardening allows you to have a focus on something that gives you a feeling of true fulfillment.
-It also brings you closer to some creatures in the environment that you're sharing your garden with.
+It also brings you closer to some creatures in the environment that you’re sharing your garden with.
 Many gardeners even entirely build their gardens to attract wildlife.
 Gardening is giving back to nature for all its abundant harvest and benefits that we all have for free.
-Planting of wildlife-friendly trees and shrubs helps to create ecosystems to maintain a healthier environmental balance.
+Planting wildlife-friendly trees and shrubs helps to create ecosystems to maintain a healthier environmental balance.
 And, you get to contribute to nature with that simple gesture.

 Reinforcing Life Values and Nourishing Relationships

-Gardening is a great way to learn the value of hard work, determination and caring for other people.
+Gardening is a great way to learn the value of hard work, determination, and caring for other people.
 The most important value that you will learn about gardening is patience because most plants and flowers do not grow overnight, and it takes a lot of patience to wait for that harvest and bloom time.
 At the same time, building a garden with a friend, family member, or partner is a worthwhile bonding experience for you.
-It's like working together on a project while learning about each other in the process.
-This benefit makes gardening an excellent tool for bonding and connection with people.
+It’s like working together on a project while learning about each other in the process.
+This benefit makes gardening an excellent tool for bonding and connecting with people.